 - Unplug the fridge or turn it off at the circuit breaker.

-No matter where water is leaking inside or outside your home – even if the leak is invisible – Swan’s can locate, diagnose, and repair or replace the source of the leak to your Professional satisfaction.
+No matter where water is leaking inside or outside your home – even if the leak is invisible – Swan’s can locate, diagnose, and repair or replace the source of the leak to your complete satisfaction.
 Contact us today or any time for prompt and expert service.